makkus/freckles/README.rst

 To see what category of tasks I'm talking about, here are a few examples.

-**Note:** Currently there is no support for securely specifying passwords that won't show up in logs etc. This will be done before the first release, but is not ready currently.
-For now -- if a password is required -- it's probably best (if possible) to use a generic one (like 'change_me') and change it straight after provisioning.

 Some of those examples need either root permissions, or an admin user who has password-less sudo setup.
 Also, most of this is only tested on Debian Stretch.
 For anything involving the generation of https certificates, DNS needs to be setup in advance.